unicorn-23/GwasWA/README.md

 ## BAM files processing, `--step dealbam`

-To BAM files processing, use the following command with its associated parameters:
+To process BAM files, use the following command with its associated parameters:

 -   `--bamdir <path>`: Directory containing each BAM file.
 -   `--refgenome <filename>`: Local reference genome file.